Azure/aksArc/eval/readme.md

 **Part 1 - Deploy Windows Server 2019 Hyper-V host in Azure**: In this step, you'll create a suitable VM in Azure using PowerShell or an Azure Resource Manager template.
 This VM will run Windows Server 2019 Datacenter, with the full desktop experience.
 On this system, you'll enable the necessary roles and features and accompanying management tools, and configure networking to enable network communication between sandbox VMs, and out to the internet.

-**Part 2 - Deploy AKS on Azure Stack HCI**: In this step, you'll use **either Windows Admin Center, or PowerShell** to deploy AKS on Azure Stack HCI - this will consist of first deploying the necessary platform services and management cluster, then followed by a target cluster, for running workloads.
+**Part 2 - Deploy AKS on Azure Stack HCI**: In this step, you'll use **either Windows Admin Center, or PowerShell** to deploy AKS on Azure Stack HCI - this will consist of first deploying the necessary management cluster, then followed by a target cluster, for running workloads.

 **Part 3 - Explore AKS on Azure Stack HCI Environment**: With your deployment completed, you're now ready to explore many of the aspects within the AKS on Azure Stack HCI.
 We'll also provide links to further scenarios and resources to continue your evaluation.